UCO-HPC/buddy-documentation/source/general/terminal.rst

 Using the Terminal
 ==================

 The Linux command line is one of two methods for accessing Buddy resources.
 It's features, power, and flexibility are essential for those wishing to properly utilize the cluster.
-While the tvigation erminal may seem confusing, many of it's aspects are straightfoward.
+While the navigation terminal may seem confusing, many of it's aspects are straightforward.

 Background
 ----------

 When computer first came about, one of the first operating systems to arrive was Unix.
 It was designed to run as a multi-user system on mainframe computers, with users connecting to it remotely via individual terminals.
 These terminals were extremely simplistic and consisted primarily of a keyboard and screen.

 Compared to graphics, text is very light on resources.
-Becuase of this, older machines could run dozens of terminals even across the slowest of networks.
+Because of this, older machines could run dozens of terminals even across the slowest of networks.
 Despite the nature of terminals, users were still able to interact with programs quickly and efficiently.
 The commands were also kept very short to reduce the number of keystrokes needed, which sped up the use of the terminal even more.
 This speed and efficiency is one reason why this text interface is still widely used today.

 When logged into a Unix mainframe via a terminal users still had to manage the sort of file management tasks that you might now perform with a mouse and a couple of windows.
 Whether creating files, renaming them, putting them into subdirectories or moving them around on disk, users could do everything entirely with a textual interface.

 Buddy utilizes an operating system called Linux.
-While it bears some similarities to Unix, it is most definitly not identical and has many major differences.
+While it bears some similarities to Unix, it is most definitely not identical and has many major differences.
 Buddy's terminal operates using something called "Bash" for users to communicate via the command line.
 Bash is widely used on Linux systems, and is well documented.
 This page will cover some basic functions of Bash, including some simple scripting.

 Accessing the Terminal
 ----------------------